naman005/finance-dashboard/README.md

-# Finio — Finance Dashboard
+# Zorvyn - Finance Dashboard

 A clean, interactive finance dashboard for tracking income, expenses, and spending patterns.
-Built with React + Vite as a frontend internship assignment submission.
+Built with React + Vite as a frontend internship take home assignment submission.

 ---